aamnah/notes/src/content/reactnative/expo-react-native-turtle-standalone-local-build/index.md

 - The `--public-url` here is the secure URL we git with `ngrok` which is forwarding to `https-server` running inside `dist/`
 - This will generate an app bundle `.aab` file.
 To get an APK, pass it as a flag `--type apk`

 Build failed after 10 minutes.. =( [Removed `~/.turtle/workingdir`](https://github.com/expo/turtle/issues/92#issuecomment-501234902) and ran the build again.
 Build failed again because of node version incompatibility.
 Upgraded node and ran the build again..
+Build failed because of an invalid keystore error..
+Fixed that, ran the build again.
+Success!
+Took around 5 minutes to give me an app bundle `.aab` file.
+Yesssss!

-Building took around 10:29 minutes..
+The build is saved inside a folder called `expo-apps` inside the user's `Home` directory (Ubuntu).

 ## Java 8